 From 8 to 10 am they hid in the forest near an unpaved road.
 The nearest city to that place was Stoilovo, about 10 km away.
 The spot itself was in a small forest surrounded by weeds and thornbushes.
 The 11 men were apprehended at 10 am.
 Uniformed men came and parked on the road close to where the transit group was hiding.
 The respondent first assumed that it was a normal patrolling car, but later understood that the uniformed men somehow knew about the group hiding there.
-They came directly to the hidden spot, which was about 400 m far from the unpaved road.
+They came directly to the hidden spot, which was about 400 meters away from the unpaved road.

 The respondent recognizes the vehicles in the following pictures:

-After beating them up, the uniformed men asked the transit group where they crossed, who the guide was, and to where the group was going.
+After beating them up, the uniformed men asked the transit group where they had crossed, who the guide was, and where the group was going.
 They answered that they jumped from the fence and wanted to reach Sofia and ask for asylum.